tomgalpin/angular6-practice/README.md

   * http://www.omdbapi.com/?i=tt0372784 (where i = the imdb id found above)
 5. `I DID NOT DO THIS ONE, AS THE IMAGES WORKED FINE FROM OMDB:` Images will be blocked from hotlinking.
 Manually download all of those images to the project first, then reference them locally (parse the url string from the response).
 6. Build using Angular.js version [1.5.8] or 2.x/6 and SASS compiled to CSS.
 Build at least one AngularJS component.
 Make sure your code is supported by Chrome, FF, and IE11.
-7. Publish your completed project to a github repo provide us with a link.
+7. `For the time being, I haven't deployed it;` Publish your completed project to a github repo provide us with a link.

 ## Structure
     .